Siberia Governorate: Transformations and disestablishment

 In 1719, the governorate was divided into three provinces: Vyatka, Solikamsk, and Tobolsk.
-Simultaneously, Yarensky Uyezd with the administrative center of Yarensk was moved from Siberia Governorate to Archangelgorod Governorate.
+Simultaneously, Yarensky Uyezd with the administrative centre of Yarensk was moved from Siberia Governorate to Archangelgorod Governorate.

 In 1724, Tobolsk Province was split into Yeniseysk, Irkutsk, and Tobolsk Provinces.
 In 1727, Vyatka and Solikamsk Provinces were transferred to Kazan Governorate.

 In 1736, Okhotsky Uyezd was split off from Yakutsky Uyezd.
 In the same year, Siberia Governorate was split into two independent areas: Siberia Province, which consisted of the former Tobolsk and Yeniseysk Provinces, under the authority of the governor (posted in Tobolsk), and Irkutsk Province.
-In 1737, the areas in the South Urals were organized into Iset Province with the center in the town of Shadrinsk, and the province was transferred into Orenburg Governorate.
+In 1737, the areas in the South Urals were organised into Iset Province with the centre in the town of Shadrinsk, and the province was transferred into Orenburg Governorate.
 In 1764, Irkutsk Governorate was established in place of the former Irkutsk Province.

 In 1782, Siberia Governorate was abolished, and its area split into Tobolsk Viceroyalty and Kolyvan Viceroyalty.
 Irkutsk Governorate was transformed into Irkutsk Viceroyalty.